sumi14sept/RecipePuppy/README.md

 Steps to run the application:

-1.Run createDB.py to create the database dbRecipes.db
+1.Run PythonFiles/createDB.py to create the database dbRecipes.db

-2.Run projFetchSave.py to fetch data from RecipePuppy Api and save it to the dbRecipes.db database.
+2.Run PythonFiles/projFetchSave.py to fetch data from RecipePuppy Api and save it to the dbRecipes.db database.

 3.Open ProjRecipePuppy.sln and run to view saved data in the browser.

 Important Note:

-The dbRecipes.db shoulb be placed as following as the database path in views.py is given this way.
- C:\Myworkspace\proj_RecipePuppy\dbRecipes.db
+The variable 'DATABASE' in views.py contains the path of the dbRecipes.db database.Thus this path should be altered according to the database location.